 Progression throughout the year/s is monitored through performance in summative or formative coursework assignments.
-Please note that if you hold a Tier 4 (General) Student Visa and you choose to leave (or are required to leave because of non-progression) or complete early (before the course end date stated on your CAS), then this will be reported to
+Please note that if you hold a Tier 4 (General) Student Visa and you choose to leave (or are required to leave because of non-progression) or complete early (before the course end date stated on your CAS), then this will be reported to UKVI.

-UKVI.

-Full-time MA students will complete the equivalent of 120 credits worth of taught modules in the first two terms, and complete their Dissertation/Final Project in the summer months for submission in early September.
-Part-time students will normally complete methodology, skills and option modules to the value of 80 credits in the first year of study, and choose more options (to the value of 40 credits) and the Dissertation/Final Project in the second year of study.
-The brief outline of the course is show in 3.1 and 3.3 above; however you can obtain further details from the Course Handbook and the Director of the MA in History.
+Full-time MA students will complete the equivalent of 120 credits worth of taught modules in the first two terms and complete their Final Project in the summer months for submission in early September.
+Part-time students will normally complete modules to the value of 60 credits in the first year of study, and further modules to the value of 60 credits and the Final Project in the second year of study.
+The brief outline of the course is show in 3.1 above; however you can obtain further details from the Course Handbook and the Director of the MA in Public History.